enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 ------------

 We also need a way to present a country - because every country wants to be seen.
-This time, rather than just making another page controller - we will create a part.
+This time, rather than just making another page controller, we will create a `part`.
 Parts are reusable components that can be added to pages with "regions" - more on this below.

 Create a folder called "country" inside the "parts" folder in your project.
 Then add the following files in the "country" folder::